It was a weekend of intense focus, exhilarating races and

 $100,000 in the British homeland.

 drivers will likely take a few weeks off to relax away from the track before

 Motorsport 7 for Series 2 next month!
 Whether it was the tears of joys on

 Championship to-date, the Series 1 Playoffs brought us a lot of moments we

 official recap video above and the on-demand livestreams for each day of racing

 coverage from the Forza Racing Championship in the near future, and for a chance to compete or team-up with the drivers, don't miss the ForzaRC Pro-Am Bounty Hunter challenge.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.